IKIAM-NPLab/I_guayusa_volatilome/Spectral_Deconvolution.md

      workers = 14)
 ```

-We proceed to the deconvolution of compounds in the experimental data
+We proceed to the deconvolution of compounds using the parameters
-(raw_data) using the parameters specified in “dec_par” the results
+specified in “dec_par”.
+The results obtained will be saved in
-obtained will be saved in (dec_par).
+(dec_data).

 ``` r
 dec_data <- deconvolveComp(raw_data,